1978 San Diego Chargers season: Week 15: vs. Seattle Seahawks

-Week 16
+Week 16: at Houston Oilers

 The Chargers signed off for the year by routing the playoff-bound Oilers in their own stadium.
-Despite turning the ball over three times in the first half, they led 21-17 at the break, courtesy of touchdown receptions by Jefferson and Dwight McDonald (in his final game with the club), plus a short run by Don Woods.
+Despite turning the ball over three times in the first half, they led 21–17 at the break, courtesy of touchdown receptions by Jefferson and Dwight McDonald (in his final game with the club), plus a short run by Don Woods.
 A chip-shot field goal by Benirschke and a Bob Klein touchdown catch followed on the first two Charger possessions of the second half, pushing the lead to 14 points.

 Houston then stopped San Diego on downs, and halved the deficit early in the 4th quarter.
 The Chargers quashed any thoughts of a comeback on their next two possessions.
-First, they went 80 yards on 8 plays, Fouts converting a 3rd and 13 with a 19 yard completion to Jefferson before Woods ran in his last career touchdown from 18 yards out.
+First, they went 80 yards on 8 plays, Fouts converting a 3rd and 13 with a 19-yard completion to Jefferson before Woods ran in his last career touchdown from 18 yards out.
 Then Fuller returned a punt 32 yards to the Oiler 36, and Fouts hit Jefferson for the clinching score a play later.

 Fouts completed 21 of 40 attempts, for 369 yards, 4 touchdowns and 2 interceptions.
-The yardage total was a personal best, and tied Tobin Rote's club record from the 1963 AFL Championship season.
+The yardage total was a personal best, and tied Tobin Rote's club record from the 1963 season.
 Jefferson caught 6 balls for 149 yards and 2 touchdowns.
-San Diego won their final three games by a combined score of 122-41; the 45 points in this game were their most for seven years.
+San Diego won their final three games by a combined score of 122–41; the 45 points in this game were their most for seven years.

 Standings

+Awards

+Three Chargers were named to the 1979 Pro Bowl, with one each named first and second team Associated Press (AP) All-Pros.
+Also, Jefferson received 1 of the 84 available votes as AP NFL Offensive Rookie of the Year, and Coryell had at least one vote as NFL Coach of the Year.